 - 13.1.1 When a firearm is fired markings are imparted on the cartridge case.
 These markings include class characteristics and individual characteristics.
 Class characteristics can be used to determine caliber, make and model of a possible firearm.
-Individual characteristics can be used to show a common origin. - 13.2 Objectives, Principles, and Knowledge - 13.2.1 Be able to characterize a fired cartridge case and determine what conclusions can be drawn from it. - 13.2.2 Become familiar with cartridge case comparisons
+Individual characteristics can be used to show a common origin. - 13.2 Objectives, Principles, and Knowledge - Be able to characterize a fired cartridge case and determine what 13.2.1 conclusions can be drawn from it. - 13.2.2 Become familiar with cartridge case comparisons, and the equipment that can be used for conducting comparisons. orensic

-13.3.1 Safe firearm handling procedures
+Safe firearm handling procedures 13.3.1